- Contact information (such as name, postal or e-mail address, and phone or fax number)

 RECOURSE, ENFORCEMENT & LIABILITY

-Duravant has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and Swiss-US Privacy Shield Principles to an independent recourse mechanism, BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus (“BBB”).
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Duravant, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint at no cost to you.
+Duravant has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+This service is provided free of charge to you.